privacypatterns/patterns/patterns/Unusual-activities.md

     {%hyde

     title: "Handling unusual account activities with multiple factors"
     type: pattern
     excerpt: "Use additional factors to notify users of unusual activities and authenticate when accounts may have been compromised."
     categories:
       - control
       - notice
       - authentication
+      - inform
+      - notify
     status: draft
     address: weisi@cmu.edu
     %}

 [TOC]